Photo: Michelle Litvin

 Anne Redlich, LCSW

-After experiencing a spiritual emergency my freshman year of college, I became deeply interested in non-western medicine and psychology.
-A trip to Mexico to study Spanish later that year, in 1978 began my long journey of self discovery and a career as an eclectic psychotherapist.
-While in Mexico, I was introduced to Eastern Philosophy and the Mexican Shamanic tradition of healing and throughout my travels through the cities, towns and jungle villages of Mexico, I learned about native traditions of healing and experienced shamanic rituals and treatments.
+In college, I developed a deep interest in non-Western medicine and psychology.
+During a trip to Mexico to study Spanish, I embarked on a lifelong journey of self-discovery and a career as an eclectic psychotherapist.
+In Mexico, I was introduced to Eastern philosophy and the Mexican Shamanic tradition of healing.
+Traveling through cities, towns, and jungle villages, I observed native healing traditions and experienced shamanic rituals and treatments—experiences that profoundly shaped me.